-As explained in Section 9.1, you can either define your own fenum annotations, such as @NavigationMode above, or you can use the existing @Fenum with a string argument.
+As explained in Section 9.1, you can either define your own fenum annotations, such as @NavigationMode above, or you can use the @Fenum type qualifier with a string argument.
 Figure 9.1 shows part of the type hierarchy for the Fenum type system.